dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 3.2.
 Babel.js (https://babeljs.io/) - working with Babel
 ---------------------
-- Babel is one of the most popular tools for trasnpiling ES6 code and gets ES5 code
+- Babel is one of the most popular tools for transpiling ES6 code and gets ES5 code
 - Babel was `created by Sebastian McKenzie` an Australian developer at Facebook
 - `ReactJS the UI library created by Facebook uses Babel` as a preferred tool for transpiling the ES6 features back into ES5 JavaScript